nasa-gibs/worldview/doc/data_download.md

 # Data Download

-*Note*: This feature exclusively uses the Common Metadata Repository (CMR) and is of no use for datasets stored elsewhere.
+**Note**: This feature uses the Common Metadata Repository (CMR) and does not work for data sets stored elsewhere.

-Each layer in Worldview can be mapped to a data product found in the CMR.
-In the layer configuration, use the *product* attribute and provide the identifier that will be used for the downloadable product.
+Each layer in Worldview can be mapped to a data product in the CMR.
+In the layer configuration, use the *product* attribute and provide the identifier for the downloadable product.

-Each *product* is defined in the *products* section, keyed by identifier.
-An example follows below:
+Each *product* is defined in the *products* section, keyed by identifier:

 ```json
 {